Inflation Calculator

 Inflation is the gradual increase in the general price level of goods and services across an economy over time.
 When inflation rises, each unit of currency buys fewer items than it did before.
 You've probably noticed this at the grocery store, where a gallon of milk that cost $2.50 a decade ago might now run you close to $4.
 That's inflation at work.

 It matters because inflation silently erodes the purchasing power of your savings, your paycheck, and your retirement fund.
 If your salary stays flat while prices climb 3% a year, you're effectively taking a pay cut every single year.
 Over a couple of decades, the effect compounds dramatically.
-A dollar from the year 2000 buys roughly half of what it used to, which means anyone who stashed cash under a mattress has watched their wealth shrink without spending a dime.
+A dollar from the year 2000 buys just over half of what it used to, which means anyone who stashed cash under a mattress has watched their wealth shrink without spending a dime.

 Moderate inflation isn't entirely bad, though.
 Economists generally consider a rate around 2% to 3% as healthy because it encourages spending and investment rather than hoarding cash.
 The trouble starts when inflation spikes unexpectedly, outpacing wage growth and catching households off guard.
 That's why tracking inflation and adjusting your financial plans accordingly is one of the most important things you can do for long-term financial health.